flare-labs-ltd/fasset-bots/docs/setup.md

 4. In `secrets.json` the `owner.native.address` field is the Flare account that funds the agent vaults and pays gas fees for any agent-related smart contract calls.
 Provide this address to the developer relations team, so they can fund it with CFLR.

-5. Developer relations team needs to whitelist your native address.
-Please provide the value of `owner.management.address` from the `secrets.json` file.
+5. The developer relations team needs to whitelist your native address.
+Please provide the value of `owner.management.address` from the `secrets.json` file and your agent name, description, and icon URL.

 ### Set up your native address